-Located in North Texas just east of Dallas, Fort Worth is a city with a long history of producing world-class jazz musicians.
+Located in North Texas (just West of Dallas), Fort Worth is the 13th biggest city in the US and one with a long history of producing world-class jazz musicians.
 In this article, we’ll be taking a tour of the very best jazz clubs in Fort Worth and what they have to offer.

 The jazz scene in any town is inextricably linked to its venues.
 Within jazz lore, clubs like the Village Vanguard and Smalls in New York have taken on an almost mythical status.

 Although less renowned than New York for its jazz scene, Fort Worth natives like T Bone Burnett, Dewey Redman, Ronald Shannon Jackson, and Ornette Coleman, among others, have left a legacy that is now being carried on by a new generation of jazz fans in this Texas city.

 In fact, modern saxophone great Joe Lovano even wrote a song called Fort Worth, which you can listen to at the end of this article!

 But, before that, let’s take a look at a few of these venues and learn more about Fort Worth’s rich jazz history.

 Scat Jazz Lounge is a quaint hangout in Cowtown and our pick as the best jazz club in Fort Worth, Texas!

 It’s located near Sundance Square inside the basement of downtown’s iconic Woolworth skyscraper.